 The cases are made from the finest selected timbers - usually English Walnut or Honduras Mahogany with curl or burr panels.
 The stringing line is inlaid brass.
 As a variation, a bevelled glass door can be fitted to the trunk to show the descending weights and the gently swinging pendulum.
 As each of our clocks is hand crafted, customers may specify any suitable wood or case style.
 The opposite page shows a contemporary style case made in a combination of English and Brown Oak.
 The movements are 8 day, key wound weight driven and can be hour striking or a similar but much more complex quarter chiming on eight bells (with a ninth and larger bell for the hour) playing Westminster or Whittington chimes every 15 minutes.
 Each Moonphase dial is handpainted making the dial unique to individual Longcase Clocks.
 We particularly recommend our Moonphase version with a handpainted dial depicting your own land and sea scene.

-FINISHES AND BASES

-All the parts on each clock are hand finished (even the ones you cannot see!).
+LONGCASE CLOCK The heyday of the traditional London Longcase Clock was undoubtedly the mid 1700's when elegance and space were the hallmarks of an era which is still regarded as the FINISHES AND BASES All the parts on each clock are hand finished (even the ones you cannot see!).
 The Brass parts are protected with a thin layer of 23.5 carat Gold, Rose Gold or Platinum.
 The finishes we offer are Gold, Rose Gold, Platinum or a combination of finishes.
 Our bases are French polished, this technique produces a high gloss surface.
 We also offer a range of granite bases.
 Each of our bases can be personalised with an engraved plaque.
 Each clock is provided with a flightcase to protect during delivery and moving of the clock.